bsempir0x65/CTF_Writeups/SEETF_CTF_2022/README.md

 - [x] Let's figure out what to do

-So clever people have seem to have figured out how to convert (byte)(*pcVar1 + 0x45U ^ bVar3)) into a simple script and let it do the magic.
-But we used something different here:
+So apparently, some smart cookies managed to convert `(byte)(*pcVar1 + 0x45U ^ bVar3))` into a simple script and let it work its magic.
+But we took a different approach here:

 >printf("Flag check failed at index: %d",uVar6);

-every time the input does not match the right value the program tells us what was the index value of the error.
-This piece of information can be used as a checker if the input is correct and if so move to the next value.
-This dramatically reduces the time you need for a brute-force attack.
-So that's what we did:
+So every time the input doesn't match the right value, the program tells us the index value of the error.
+This little tidbit of information can be used as a checker to verify if the input is correct, and if it is, move on to the next value.
+It really cuts down the time needed for a brute-force attack.
+And that's exactly what we did:

 ```python
 #!/usr/bin/python